capbash/digio/README.md

 Project Setup

   init                        - Initialize the local directory to access a digital ocean account

 Account

   account                     - To retrieve a list of all of the domains in your account

+Actions

+  actions                     - List all actions on your account

 Domains